Protected URLs

 • Irreversible business workflows

-• Calls to out-of-scope systems, for example:
+Calls to out-of-scope systems

 • ERP systems